Erlang distribution

-The Erlang distribution was developed by A. K. Erlang to examine the number of telephone calls which might be made at the same time to the operators of the switching stations.
+The Erlang distribution was developed by A. K. Erlang to examine the number of telephone calls that might be made at the same time to the operators of the switching stations.
 This work on telephone traffic engineering has been expanded to consider waiting times in queueing systems in general.
 The distribution is also used in the field of stochastic processes.